microsoft/FluidFramework/packages/dds/shared-object-base/api-report/shared-object-base.api.md

 import { EventEmitterEventType } from '@fluid-internal/client-utils';
 import { EventEmitterWithErrorHandling } from '@fluidframework/telemetry-utils';
+import { FluidObject } from '@fluidframework/core-interfaces';
+import { FluidStaticEntryPoint } from '@fluidframework/core-interfaces';
 import { IChannel } from '@fluidframework/datastore-definitions';
 import { IChannelAttributes } from '@fluidframework/datastore-definitions';
 import { IChannelServices } from '@fluidframework/datastore-definitions';